How to Perform a Brand Audit in 9 Simple Steps

 6. Review Your Website Analytics

-There are four important metrics to track.
-They are:
+There are four important metrics to track:

 Visitors (traffic): the number of people coming to your website, usually measured monthly.